mcolvin/PSPAP-Reboot/docs/_posts/2017-06-28-M0-and-closure.md

-We will simulate a virtual population and capture process to evaluate the potential consequences of Pallid Sturgeon using a closed population estimator, the M0 model [@RN1409].
+We will simulate a virtual population and capture process to evaluate the potential consequences of Pallid Sturgeon using a closed population estimator, the M0 model (Otis 1978).
 The M0 model is one of the simplest capture recapture estimators and it assumes that capture probability is the same among all capture occasions.